rajayush01/Finance-Visualizer/README.md

 # Finance-Visualizer
 A beautiful, intuitive web app to track, analyze, and optimize your financial life.
-Built with React.js, Tailwind CSS, Express.js, MongoDB and Node.js, it allows you to manage transactions, visualize spending trends, and monitor budgets effortlessly.
+Built with React.js, Tailwind CSS, Express.js, MongoDB, and Node.js, it allows you to manage transactions, visualize spending trends, and monitor budgets effortlessly.

 ## Installation